Skip to content

 Note

-This process targets the legacy UnityEngine.Animation component, not the Animator.
+This command targets the legacy UnityEngine.Animation component, not the Animator.
 Use it for simple one-off animations that do not need a full Animator Controller.

 [SerializeReference] [JungleClassSelection]